Study discovered a hyperactive network in the right frontal part of the brain plays a crucial role in this deficit.

 Brain; December, 2017

-*News Release by Max-Planck-Gesellschaft: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Max-Planck-Gesellschaft).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.